Prince Rogers Nelson biography

 Dirty Mind (1980)

-In 1980, Prince had earned enough money to purchase a ranch on Kiowa Trail in Chanhassen, a secluded district in the far outskirts of Minnesota.
-While awaiting his home studio to be fitted out, that May Prince set to recording his third album Dirty Mind in the basement of his rented home at 680 North Arm Drive, perched on the shore of Lake Minnetonka.
-He would name his home studio Uptown, and being his first LP produced in Minneapolis, gave rise to the ‘Minneapolis sound’ that would define the remainder of his career.
-Wanting to ensure he was not judged as yet another R&B act, come his third record Prince switched up his image to step out of the shadows, he intended to shock.
-Deeply rooted in funk and shamelessly lewd, the ‘revolutionary rock and roll’ of the Dirty Mind album propelled Prince into the public glare.
-Dirty Mind peaked in the Billboard 200 at 45.
-Out went the afro and in came the trench coat and neckerchief.
+Deeply rooted in funk and shamelessly hedonistic, the ‘revolutionary rock and roll’ Dirty Mind album dropped on 8 October 1980 and propelled Prince into the public glare.
+Dirty Mind peaked in the Billboard 200 at number 45.
+Out went the disco afro and in came a trench coat and neckerchief in a makeover showing that Prince was no ordinary funkster.
+The content was not to everyone’s taste.
 That September, Gayle Chapman was replaced following a successful audition with Lisa Coleman.
-Chapman, a devout Christian, quit the band over a moral conflict with Prince who wanted her sing the highly erotic lyrics of Head for the upcoming tour.
-Lisa Coleman, introduced to Prince by Steve Fargnoli, was a trained pianist from LA, would become an influence in Prince’s later creative direction.
-The supporting Dirty Mind Tour pressed ahead that December and this time Prince was a theatre tour as headlining act.
-The shows also took Prince to Europe for the first time, where it received rave reviews.
-Filling 1,000 capacity venues back home, Prince even caught the attention of The Rolling Stones and on 9 October 1981 booked him as support act (albeit lowest on the bill) for their Los Angeles dates at the Memorial Coliseum, playing to 94,000 attendees nightly.
-This rock audience, however, did not take kindly to Prince’s music or avant-garde getup.
-After performing just four songs and food being thrown at stage-ward, Prince and his band were unceremoniously booed off the stage.
-Distressed, Prince flew straight back to Minneapolis, leaving Jagger himself had to convince him back to play the second date.
-Come 11 October, this time after just two songs, Jack U Off and Uptown, again the band was forced from the stage early.
-One newspaper article remarked, “rock n rollers pay to see white performers,” yet these incidents would spur Prince on, and was about to become one of the most famous performers on the planet.
+Chapman, a devout Christian, quit the band over a moral conflict with Prince who wanted her to sing the highly provocative lyrics of Head for the album’s upcoming promotional tour.
+Coleman, introduced to Prince by Steve Fargnoli, was a trained pianist from LA and would become an influence in Prince’s later creative direction.
+The Dirty Mind Tour pressed ahead that December and this time Prince was touring theatres as the headlining act.
+The shows took Prince to Europe for the first time, where it was well received.
+Filling 1,000 capacity venues back home, Prince was getting noticed, even catching the attention of Mick Jagger.
+Shortly after Dirty Mind Tour wrapped in the summer of 1981, Jagger booked Prince as support (albeit lowest on the bill) for The Rolling Stones to play their two Los Angeles dates at 9 and 11 October at the Memorial Coliseum, before 94,000 attendees nightly.
+The shows fortuitously coincide with the release of Prince’s fourth LP Controversy, however this rock audience did not take warmly to Prince’s music and avant-garde punk getup.
+After performing just four songs in his set, deluged with food thrown stage-ward, Prince and his band were unceremoniously booed off.
+Distressed, Prince flew straight back to Minneapolis, leaving Jagger himself to convince him back to play the second date.
+Come 11 October, this time after just two songs, Jack U Off and Uptown, the band was again forced from the stage early.
+One newspaper article remarked “rock n rollers pay to see white performers,” yet the incidents would spur Prince and he was about to become one of the most famous performers on the planet.

 Controversy (1981)